GoogleCloudPlatform/solutions-google-compute-engine-orchestrator/README.md

 ---------------------
 The orchestrator pool currently assumes the following:

 1. All instances with the specified prefix in the specified zone (both are specified in config.xml) will report status at http://&lt;VM Instance External IP&gt;:8080/StatusPublisher/status.
-The orchestrator further expects the JSON format that is described in the README for the status publisher.
+The orchestrator further expects the JSON format that is described in the section below for the status publisher.
 2. When an instance is given the "prepare to shutdown" signal, it is responsible for either shutting itself down or publishing the following status: READY\_TO\_SHUT\_DOWN.
 The orchestrator will then shut it down.
 The orchestrator will wait for either of these to occur.

 Status publisher tool